byteWizard07/JobGenie/README.md

 - Fast refresh for a seamless development experience
 - API routes for backend functionality
 - Deployed effortlessly with [Vercel](https://vercel.com)

-### Have a look at the deployed app
-Open [https://job-genie-orpin.vercel.app/](https://job-genie-orpin.vercel.app/) in your browser.

 ## 📚 Learn More
 Check out the following resources: